nens/threedi-docs/source/e_3di_live_tutorial.rst

 #) Now use the :ref:`line_selection_tool` (|line_selection_tool|) to draw a side view of the flooded area.
 Notice how the water level changes as the simulation progresses.

 \
-\

-If your model also contains 1D elements (such as channels, pipes, or weirs) you see flow through these, visualized with moving dots.
-The size of the dots represents the discharge, the speed at which they move represents the velocity.
+If your model also contains 1D elements (such as channels or pipes) you see flow through these, visualized with moving dots.
+The size of the dots represents the discharge, the speed at which they move represents the flow velocity.

 #) Use the :ref:`point_selection_tool` (|selection_tool|) and click on a 1D element to see its properties.
 You can stop the flow through this 1D element by setting it to *Closed* when the simulation is paused.